Async Batch Processing for Graphs

 async def ingest_stream(self, raw_edges: List[Dict[str, Any]]) -> None:

-# Spawn fixed pool of worker coroutines
+# Spawn a fixed pool of worker coroutines

 workers = [asyncio.create_task(self.worker()) for _ in range(5)]